 Join us for this mini version of our popular hands-on baking class, "Mambo Italiano: Italian Breads."
 We'll take you on a brief bread-making journey through part of Italy, as we teach you how to make fresh-baked Italian bread from scratch the Zingerman's Bakehouse way.

-In this class, whether in-person or virtual*, we'll walk you through the Bakehouse's recipes for Focaccia and Sicilian Sesame Semolina, covering all the essential techniques.
+In this class, we'll walk you through the Bakehouse's recipes for Focaccia and Sicilian Sesame Semolina, covering all the essential techniques.
 You'll learn what in the world a poolish is and why you need it to make these loaves of bread.
 We'll also teach you how to handle yeasted doughs, proper kneading, shaping your loaves, finding out when your loaves are ready to bake, and more.
 You'll get plenty of hands-on practice, leaving you with the skills to bake these Italian breads at home anytime you want.

 Let's meet the Bakehouse Italian breads you'll be making: